Psychological Services Center

 1. Cognitive Behavioral Therapy for Adult ADHD

 This group is intended for college students who have either been diagnosed with ADHD, or who are experiencing symptoms of ADHD (e.g., difficulty staying focused, disorganization, procrastination).
-The group will consist of approximately 6-8 people, and will meet for 1 hour weekly beginning in late September with a fee of $10 per session.
+The group will consist of approximately 6-8 people.

 Specific topics that will be addressed include: awareness of ADHD deficits, planner use and scheduling, overcoming procrastination, prioritizing and planning, establishment and maintenance of organizational systems, follow-through on tasks, and long-range planning.
 The program also addresses symptoms of anxiety and depression as they can worsen the problems described above.

 A detailed outline of the treatment is provided below.
 Please contact PSC at 443-3595 for more information.

 The Incredible Years (IY) program is an evidence based group intervention for parents that aims to reduce challenging behaviors in children and increase children's social emotional learning and self-control skills.
 Parents meet as a group with a trained facilitator.
 Parents are given opportunities to collectively and individually develop new strategies for managing their children and working together in collaborative partnerships.

 The IY parent groups meet for 12 sessions, each lasting 90-minutes.

 The following topics are covered in the group: